shapeshift/cluster-launcher/README.md

 ## Additional Notes

 -   traefik dashboard is accessible through port forwarding at path `/dashboard/#`
 -   we are currently using instance role for route53, but this can be dangerous because ALL pods in cluster will be allowed to modify route53.
-Be careful with what workloads are running in this cluster
+Be careful with what workloads are running in this cluster. [more information](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#ec2-instance-role-not-recommended)